 Best Time to Visit the Danakil Depression

+Danakil is one of the hottest places on earth, with daytime temperatures easily reaching 122 degrees Fahrenheit.
+It's a fascinating destination where you can witness the age-old tradition of salt caravans, experience Afar culture, and marvel at a myriad of active volcanoes.
 If you've ever felt the urge to visit another planet, you'll love the extraordinary landscapes of this region.
 To avoid feeling like you're boiling alive, however, make sure to visit during the cooler months of November to March.

 Best Time for Experiencing Ethiopia's Festivals